 Most healthcare systems are not adequately equipped to share large amounts of medical images [18].
-Even when ethical, regulatory, and financial prerequisites for AI development/testing/application are fulfilled, rapid proliferation of AI in clinical care is hindered as health data is often stored in separate repositories, what is not optimal for the development of medical AI, which can be widely used in clinical practice.
-Collecting a large amount of source data from one place prevents them from being used for the appropriate development, testing and/or post-registration monitoring of AI in healthcare.
+Even when ethical, regulatory, and financial prerequisites for AI development/testing/application are fulfilled, rapid proliferation of AI in clinical care is hindered as health data is often stored in disparate repositories.
+Collection of large amounts of source data from one place prevents it from being used for appropriate development, testing and/or post-marketing surveillance of medical AI.
 Furthermore, the process of collecting and storing source data lacks sound methodology, which should be elaborated before handling the source data.
-One of the possible solutions is to delegate the rights and responsibility for the creation, training, and testing in the common digital environment to one medical facility.
-This is the case in Moscow, where the Center for Diagnostics and Telemedicine took over the responsibility for the methodology and implementation of AI in the

-Experiment on the application of innovative computer vision technologies for the analysis of medical images and further use in the Moscow healthcare system [19].
+One of the possible solutions is to transfer the responsibility for and rights to the creation, training, and testing in the common digital environment from one medical facility to another.
+This is the case in Moscow, where the Research and Practical Clinical Center for Diagnostics and Telemedicine Technologies of the Moscow Health Care Department took over the responsibility for the methodology and implementation of AI in the Experiment on the application of innovative computer vision technologies for the analysis of medical images and further use in the Moscow healthcare system [19].